 Routine and predictability are easy to deal with.
 Disruption and unpredictability aren’t.
 When you have to learn to do something new, you have to devote mental energy to that task.
 That’s tiring.
 And annoying.

-Roadworks that change your normal route to work.
-The supermarket being out of stock of your usual breakfast cereal.
-Your favourite TV program moved to another time slot, because some sports event over-ran.
+Roadworks which change your normal route to work.
+The supermarket running out of stock of your usual breakfast cereal.
+Your favourite TV program moved to another time as some sports event over-ran.

 And that applies to changes at work.
 Or changes in what you do for customers.

 Back to our mice problem, the cat idea’s clever.
 But who’s going to look after the cat that’s going to catch all those mice?

 And what about our teams who make mousetraps?
 What’s going to happen to them?

 So, if you’re the bright spark who’s come up with a revolutionary idea, be prepared to face lots of people who won’t like it.
 Who’ll argue against change.